everget/scancss/README.md

 * **longestDuration** - `number`

 * **shortestDuration** - `number`
+_NOTE_: If there are no transition durations in a stylesheet 9007199254740991 will be returned

 * **longestDelay** - `number`

 * **shortestDelay** - `number`
+_NOTE_: If there are no transition delays in a stylesheet 9007199254740991 will be returned

 * **timingFunctions** - `Record<string, number>`